Galera Arbitrator¶

-When deploying a Galera Cluster, it’s recommended that you use a minimum of three instances: Three nodes, three data centers and so on.
+When deploying a Galera Cluster, it is recommended to use a minimum of three instances: three nodes, three data centers and so on.

-If the cost of adding resources (e.g., a third data center) is too much, you can use Galera Arbitrator.
+If the cost of adding resources (such as a third data center) is too much, you can use Galera Arbitrator.
 Galera Arbitrator is a member of a cluster that participates in voting, but not in the actual replication.

 Warning